Graduate Student Admission Requirements

 An international applicant may be admitted to a campus as an unclassified post-baccalaureate student if the applicant satisfies the requirements of each of the three following lettered subdivisions:

-2. The applicant has attained a grade point average of at least 2.75 in the last 60 semester units (90 quarter units) attempted;
+2. GPA of at least 2.75 in the last 60 semester units (90 quarter units) attempted;

 3. The applicant holds an acceptable post baccalaureate degree earned at an institution accredited by a regional accrediting association;

 c.
 The applicant was in good standing at the last institution of higher education attended.

 Master's applicants must satisfy admission requirements from both the major department and the Center for International Programs.

 - Accepted for some students